Raise the bar with customer intent

-By all accounts now is no time to be resting on our laurels, the latest Engagement Cloud release is hot off the press and brings all our customers new ways to uncover meaningful, profitable opportunities as they arise.
+By all accounts now is no time to be resting on our laurels, the latest Dotdigital release is hot off the press and brings all our customers new ways to uncover meaningful, profitable opportunities as they arise.

 Uncover emerging opportunities.

 With eRFM.
 Understanding when it’s time to act requires insight into the purchase cycles of your customers, and an ability to act on the high-intent signals that they give you.
 Retargeting for loyalty is possible, but you need a workflow that will help you identify previously missed opportunities as they arise.
 And this is where eRFM and the new Opportunities dashboard come into play.

 eRFM is a holistic behavioral model that presents you with customer personas which are graded based on levels of purchase intent and intent signals.
 At the core of the model is the notion of a customer decision window.
 What a customer viewed on your website yesterday is far more relevant (to you and them), than what they browsed six months ago.

 The Opportunities Dashboard is where your customers are displayed in a highly visual and actionable way, grouped together based on their purchase profile and how likely to buy they are.
 The dashboard lets you find tomorrow’s customers today, and drive a more profitable customer segmentation strategy.